Vyral/james-hern/_posts/2019-06-11-big-or-small-these-renovations-can-transform-your-home.md

 Also a simple fix, **replacing the hardware** on your cabinet doors and any other door in your home can totally transform the look of your home.&nbsp;

 The next one on the list should come as no surprise: **painting**.
-Especially if you have young children, your home’s walls are probably not exactly in pristine condition.
-Over time, the walls of a lived-home tend to have scuffs, knicks, and maybe even fingerprints.
-Whether it’s your walls or cabinets, applying some new paint can add a great deal of buyer appeal. &nbsp;
+Especially if you have young children, your home’s walls probably aren't exactly in pristine condition.
+Over time, the walls of a lived-in home tend to have scuffs, nicks, and maybe even fingerprints.
+Whether it’s your walls or cabinets, applying some new paint can add a great deal of buyer appeal.

 {% include pullquote.html %}